With the amount of time and effort you put into your knitting, you want your finished item to look fabulous.

 TIP: It’s best to sew in your ends after you block a sweater.
 You don’t want the ends to wriggle out when the fabric changes after blocking.

 Sometimes your knitted sweater may need ‘aggressive’ blocking.
 This is when you want to open up a lace/cable design.
-In addition to pinning, blocking wires are placed on either side of the sleeves and on either side of the body.
+In addition to pinning, wires are placed on either side of the sleeves and on either side of the body.

 If your garment is too ‘skinny’ width wise or short length wise, blocking helps.